 Japan is a nation of proud people, so many of whom may not openly agree with Kerr’s criticisms even if they did so in private.
 But Kerr believes that, in order to save what he believes important enough to be saved, pride must be set aside, and action must be taken.

 Lost Japan is a love letter to a Japan that is indeed lost.
 But lost things are often found.
 Kerr has spent his life searching, and we are all the richer for it.

-If you like this then you might like Japan Story.
+If you like this then you will certainly love Japan Story.